iambb5445/SolitaireLLMBenchmark/README.md

 ## How to Benchmark

+### Tokens
+Before benchmarking, you need to set your tokens for connection to any LLM want to test.
+This is done by changing [`auth.py`](auth.py) tokens for any platform used.

 ### Run the Experiment
 Using one of the existing datasets (or creating your own using the [Solitaire framework](https://github.com/iambb5445/SolitaireGDL)) you can benchmark an llm on answer these questions using: